By Eric Bright

 Here is what we have agreed upon so far, The Law of Noncontradiction, in addition to the other two laws of logic, cannot be discarded, cannot be violated, are not arbitrarily chosen, are not arbitrarily defined, and when/if they are discarded, the results are practically too limited to be even considered as a contender.

-There are tens of other very useful logic in the market at the moment.
+There are many other very useful logics in the market at the moment.
 What about them?
 What about Paraconsistent Logic?
 What about Fuzzy Logic?

 Contradictions Really Do Matter